Gary Paffett: Formula One

 In December 2005 it was announced that he would not be returning to the DTM series to defend his title but instead would test full-time for McLaren-Mercedes during the 2006 season alongside Pedro de la Rosa.
 After the departure of Kimi Räikkönen to Ferrari, it was speculated that he may have been in contention for a 2007 race seat in the team alongside World Champion Fernando Alonso.
 However, due to the arrival of GP2 Champion, Lewis Hamilton, Paffett was overlooked for the drive.

 Further to this, Paffett was released from his McLaren contract in October 2006, to search for better opportunities.
 It was widely speculated that he was likely to sign as a test driver at Honda, but Christian Klien was signed instead.
 A few weeks later however, Paffett was re-signed by McLaren as the team's second test driver, alongside de la Rosa.

 He publicly stated that he was looking for a Formula One race seat for 2008, and was linked with the abortive Prodrive F1 project for that season.
 However, Prodrive failed to make it to the grid so Paffett stayed with McLaren as a test driver.
 Paffett was signed as Force India's reserve driver for the 2012 Australian Grand Prix as regular reserve driver Jules Bianchi was unavailable due to Formula Renault 3.5 Series testing commitments.
 On 17 November 2014, it was announced that Paffett would leave McLaren at the end of the 2014 season.
 This coincided with McLaren's switch to Honda engines for 2015.

 For 2016, Paffett signed on with Williams as a simulator driver, alongside his duties in DTM.
 Team deputy Claire Williams said: "We're delighted to have someone with Gary's experience join us at Williams.
 He is a highly professional racing driver and his level of testing knowledge, and ability to analyse data, will significantly help to drive forward development of the FW38 throughout the season."

 Formula E

 In the 2018–19 Formula E season, Paffett drove for the HWA Racelab Formula E team, together with the Belgian Stoffel Vandoorne.
-Marking a new adventure for Gary, following his fifteen legendary years in the German Touring Car Series, this season's Formula E championship, will mark both Gary's and the HWA team's debut campaign in the 12-round all electric series.
+Marking a new adventure for Gary, following his fifteen legendary years in the German Touring Car Series, this season's Formula E championship, marked both Gary's and the HWA team's debut campaign in the 12-round all electric series.
 He finished the season 19th in the driver's standings after scoring points in Hong Kong, Paris and New York City.
 On 11 September 2019, it was announced that Paffett would be replaced by Nyck de Vries for the new Mercedes-Benz EQ Formula E Team in the 2019–20 Formula E season.
 Paffett moved into a management role within the team, working as a sporting and technical advisor, while also being a test and reserve driver.